jmatosp/TumbleweedCache/README.md

 **Memcache**

-**Failover**

 **Two level**

-Two level cache aims to use 2 cache repositories, one local to instance with faster access like APCu and one remote share between nodes typically Redis or Memcached.
+Two level cache aims to use 2 cache repositories, as failover with two remote caches or a combination of one local to with faster access like APCu and one remote typically Redis or Memcached.

 Sample using APCu as first level (faster) and Redis second level (fast)